Virtual Private Network (VPN) Usage

 IV.
 Related Standards, Policies, and Processes

-Please review the following policies for details of protecting information when accessing the corporate network via remote access methods, and acceptable use of Calvin College's network:
+Please review the following policies for details of protecting information when accessing the corporate network via remote access methods, and acceptable use of Calvin University's network:

 - Departments and offices